Our latest beta build can be downloaded from AppCenter, see details below.

 - Ensure you have Steam installed.

-- Download our latest Steam build (ask us where to get it from).
+- Download our latest Steam build from here.

 - Make sure steam is running and that you are logged in.